hello-robot/stretch_tutorials/getting_started/safety_guide.md

 As described later in this document, we have designed Stretch to be safer than previous commercially-available human-scale mobile manipulators, so that researchers can explore the future of mobile manipulation.
 For example, we have made it smaller and lighter weight with backdrivable torque-sensing joints that can stop when they detect contact.

 Nonetheless, Stretch is a research robot that can be dangerous.
-It is essential that researchers use Stretch carefully to avoid damage, injury, or death.
-Here, we list a number of safety hazards that researchers must consider prior to use and during use of Stretch.
+Researchers must use Stretch carefully to avoid damage, injury, or death.
+Here, we list several safety hazards that researchers must consider before and while using Stretch.

 ### Stretch Can Put People And Animals At Risk

 As described in more detail later, Stretch can put people and animals at risk.
 People and animals near the robot must be closely supervised at all times.
 At all times, an experienced researcher must carefully monitor the robot and be prepared to stop it.
 Any people near the robot must be made aware that the robot could be dangerous.
-Prior to any use of the robot near people or animals, researchers must carefully assess and minimize risks.
+Before any use of the robot near people or animals, researchers must carefully assess and minimize risks.

 **Researchers who use the robot near children, animals, vulnerable adults, or other people do so at their own risk.
-Researchers must take appropriate precautions and obtain required approvals from their organizations.**
+Researchers must take appropriate precautions and obtain the required approvals from their organizations.**

 ### Stretch Can Topple Onto A Person

-The robot may drive off stairs, push or pull itself over with its telescoping arm, fall over while attempting to traverse a threshold, or encounter obstacles that cause it to fall on or otherwise collide with people, causing injury.
+The robot may drive off stairs, push or pull itself over with its telescoping arm, fall over while attempting to traverse a threshold or encounter obstacles that cause it to fall on or otherwise collide with people, causing injury.

 **Operate the robot only on flat surfaces away from stairs or other obstacles that may cause it to topple, and do not allow the robot to push or pull itself over.**

 ### Stretch Should Not Be Lifted By A Single Person

-Stretch with the standard gripper weighs about 23Kg (50.5lb), so two or more people should lift and carry the robot.
+Stretch with the standard gripper weighs about 23 kg (50.5 lb), so two or more people should lift and carry the robot.
 A single person can move the robot around by enabling the runstop button, tilting it over, and rolling it on flat ground.

 **At least two people should lift and carry the robot when needed.**

 ### Stretch Can Cause Lacerations

-The robot wrist and tool have sharp edges that can cause lacerations or punctures to skin or the eyes.
+The robot's wrist and tool have sharp edges that can cause lacerations or punctures to the skin or the eyes.

 **Operate the robot away from eyes and other sensitive body parts.**